berniegp/mock-xmlhttprequest/README.md

 Fires the appropriate events including the `timeout` event.

+Throws an error if the `request` attribute is equal to 0 since timeouts do not occur in that case.

 After you call this method, you can't use other mock response methods.
 This restriction is lifted if you call `open()` again.

 ### newMockXhr()